Universities & Colleges in Massachusetts

 ), Northeastern University, Clark University, Brandeis University and Worcester Polytechnic Institute.

 Tuition fee/ job prospects

 The cost of education in Massachusetts is little higher than other US states for instance in Harvard University is about $55,000 for a year.
 As far as job placements are considered Harvard is one of the top 3 schools, providing jobs to the students soon after college.
 Thus, despite being expensive, studying at Harvard is a sound higher education investment.

-The state of Massachusetts admitted almost 39,000 international students in 2011, which was 4th largest in the country.
-Harvard University receives around 6,000 international students every year followed by Cambridge, where as many as 5,500 international students enroll, and the third is the Northeastern University with 5,200 pupils from different parts of the world to pursue their graduate and higher studies.
+The state of Massachusetts admitted almost 63,000 international students in 2016, which was 4th largest in the country.
+Harvard University receives around 6,000 international students every year.